Keyboard shortcuts

 Why distinct variants for each break flavour?

-The four flavours render to identical HTML structure (an empty <div>) but different class hooks.
-Collapsing them to a single variant with a string tag would:
+The flavours render to identical HTML structure (an empty <div>) but different class hooks (aozora-page-break, aozora-section-break-{kaicho,kaidan,kaimihiraki}).
+Keeping PageBreak separate and tagging the section flavours with a SectionKind enum (rather than a string) means:

-• Force the renderer to plumb the original notation through to the output, defeating the AST’s role as a normalised IR.
+• The renderer never plumbs the original notation through to the output, preserving the AST’s role as a normalised IR.

-• Make it impossible to count page breaks of a specific flavour at the AST level without a string match.
+• Tooling can count breaks of a specific flavour at the AST level without a string match.

 Composition with other annotations